Ayush-0404/OS_CSE231/Unix System, Bash Script Programmes/Special Unix System/Readme.md

 ## Features

-- **Custom C Shell**: A command-line interface for interacting with custom commands.
+- **Custom C Shell**: Command-line interface for interacting with custom commands.
 - **word**: Built-in command to count words in a file, with options for newline handling and difference comparison.
 - **dir**: External command to create and enter directories, with safe replace and verbose options.
 - **date**: External command for displaying a file’s last modified time, with flexible output formats.